+As is the case with Pavement Condition, MnDOT prioritizes bridge investments on high-volume NHS roads.
 Districts primarily choose projects with long-term fixes for NHS bridges and focus investment on non-NHS bridges in the greatest need of repair.

-Performance for bridges on the NHS is projected to remain stable at 2% poor, while performance for non-NHS bridges will slightly worsen to 3% poor.
-The condition of MnDOT bridges is expected to meet MAP-21 targets and GASB 34 minimum condition thresholds through 2026.
+Performance for bridges on the NHS is projected to remain stable at 2% poor. while performance for non-NHS bridges will slightly worsen to nearly 5% poor.
+The condition of MnDOT bridges is expected to meet state performance targets through 2026 (Figure 7).